 Matthew Crippen joined the Einstein Group in September 2017 to collaborate on projects regarding aesthetic engagements and the perception of film.
 He will also be working on the relation of pragmatism and cognitive science.

-Gina Eickers is currently a PhD candidate at the Berlin School of Mind and Brain, working under the supervision of Jesse Prinz (CUNY GC, NY), Jan Slaby (Freie Universitaet Berlin), and Isabel Dziobek (Berlin School of Mind and Brain, Humboldt Universitaet zu Berlin).
+Gina Eickers is currently finishing their PhD at the Berlin School of Mind and Brain - under the supervision of Jesse Prinz (CUNY GC, NY), Jan Slaby (Freie Universitaet Berlin), and Isabel Dziobek (Berlin School of Mind and Brain, Humboldt Universitaet zu Berlin).

-In her dissertation, Gina develops a new account of social interaction that tries to explain social interaction mainly by looking at contextual information.
-The thesis commits to the claim that many social interactions can be explained via social scripts and focuses especially on emotional display in social interaction.
+In their dissertation, Gina developed a new account of social interaction that explains social interaction mainly by looking at contextual information.
+The thesis commits to the claim that many social interactions can be explained via scripts and particularly examines emotional display in social interaction.

 Javier Gomez-Lavin is currently a PhD candidate in the Philosophy Program at The City University of New York, Graduate Center working under the supervision of Jesse Prinz.
 His dissertation project examines how recent findings in the field of cognitive neuroscience problematize traditional psychological accounts of executive function and the many philosophical theories of consciousness, personal identity, and deliberative reasoning that rely on such functions.

 Since the Summer of 2016, Javier has collaborated with Joerg Fingerhut and others at BSMB on experimental philosophy paradigms examining role of morality and values on personal identity ascriptions.